zhejianglab/PrestoZL/README.md

 | PrestoZL-pipeline   | 161m 41s     | 56.38x  |

 Test Environment: one A40 40G GPU，20 core CPU.

+**We also opensource a GPU-accelerated version of De-dispersion** in `prepsubband_cu.c` with the performance far exceeds the CPU-based `prepsubband.c`.
+It can be 100 times faster than the CPU based de-dispersion version, and the processing results are fully consistent with the code in [PRESTO's prepsubband.c](https://github.com/scottransom/presto/blob/v4.0/src/prepsubband.c).

 ## PrestoZL Environment Setting
 There are three ways to set up the PrestoZL running environment.